Accursio Sabella's Ancestors

 ~<Back to Chart >~

 It is not known when Lorenzo died, but he was deceased prior to his son Giuseppe’s June 10, 1726, marriage, but Luciana lived much longer.
 There is a 1747 Sciacca Rivelo (tax record) for a Luciana Maniscalco, who is the widow of Pietro.
 Because it is common in Sciacca for a widow to be listed with her husband’s surname, this may very well be ancestor Luciana Trapani, as they did have a son named Pietro, and an error may have been made by the recorder.
 There is no other information on this Rivelo, as she is living alone.
-Luciana died a year later on September 5, 1748, at the age of 81.
-Her mother church death and burial record lists her as “Luciana wife of the deceased Laurentius Maniscalco, age about 95.”
-Her burial information is hard to read, but looks like she was buried in the mother church (matrice) cemetery.
-(Mouse over and click on her Latin church death and burial record image lower left to enlarge in a new window or tab.)
-Unfortunately, at this time, nothing else is known about them.
+Luciana died at home a year later and on September 5, 1748, she was buried in the mother church cemetery.
+Her mother church burial record lists her as Luciana wife of the deceased Laurentius Maniscalco, age about 95, but she was only 81 when she died.
+(Mouse over and click on her Latin church burial record lower left to enlarge in a new window or tab.)
+At this time, nothing else is known about them.

 ~< Back to Chart >~